davidd2k/cerraform/README.md

 ## Usage

-There is one directory per Circonus account (e.g. `prod`, `staging`).
+There is one directory per example:

+- `example-ping` an example of a basic ping check

 Inside of each directory is a top-level `GNUMakefile` that handles the manual execution of the Terraform.
-Both the `prod` and `staging` environments should be identical and as such both environments share components via Terraform modules.